osg-htc/school-2024/docs/materials/data/part2-ex2-osdf-outputs.md

 Ultimately we'll want to submit several jobs (one for each `.mov` file), but to start with, we'll run one job to make sure that everything works.

+Remember to `chmod +x run_ffmpeg.sh` to make the script executable.

 Submit File
 -----------